Fazilat-Jahan/ATM-Machine/README.md

 Fast Cash: Choose from preset cash amounts (e.g., $500, $1000, $5000) for quick withdrawal.
 Again, the program checks for sufficient balance before processing the withdrawal.

 Check Balance: View your current account balance.

+If you're intrigued and want to try it, just enter the command "npx builtin-atm-machine" on your cmd.